-3. Enter a name for the database in the Database name field.

-- 4. The user now has the choice of creating a single user or a multi-user database. - a) To create a single user database uncheck the Multi user database check box.
+- 3. Enter a name for the database in the Database name field. - 4.
+The user now has the choice of creating a single user or a multi-user database. - a) To create a single user database uncheck the Multi user database check box.
 Now continue to step 7. - b) To create a multi-user database check the Multi-user database check box.
 Continue to step 5. - 5.
-Enter the IP address or host name of the server in the Server Address field. - NOTE If a host name is specified, ensure that Domain Name Server is set up on the server. - 6.
-Enter the port number of the server in the Server Port Number field.
+Enter the IP address or host name of the server in the Server Address field.

+NOTE If a host name is specified, ensure that Domain Name Server is set up on the server.

+- 6. Enter the port number of the server in the Server Port Number field.
 This must be an integer between 1025 and 65535. - 7.
 Click the Next button.
 The Create Database Directory window appears.

-- 9. The default database directory path is DBMaker\5.0\bin.
+- 8. Enter the database directory into the Database Directory field, or select the browse button is selected, the Open Directory dialog box will appear: - 9.
+The default database directory path is DBMaker\5.3\bin.
 A new directory should be created for the database.
 To create a new database directory, click the browse button - 10.
-In the Select file window, navigate to the desired root for the database directory.

-- 11. Click the Create New Directory button to make a directory called New Folder. - Select the New Folder directory and enter the desired name for the database directory. - Select the new directory name from the list so that it appears in the File name field. - 14.
+In the Select file window, navigate to the desired root for the database directory. - 11.
+Click the Create New Directory button to make a directory called New Folder. - 12.
+Select the New Folder directory and enter the desired name for the database directory. - 13.
+Select the new directory name from the list so that it appears in the File name field. - 14.
 Click the OK button, the Create Database Directory window appears. - 15.
 Click the Setup system and user tablespace file button to set the system and user tablespace files.
 The System and User Tablespace File Setup window appears.

 - 16. Enter a path or select the browse button next to the System data file name field to indicate the location of the System Data File. - 17.
 Enter a path or select the browse button next to the System BLOB file name field to indicate the location of the System BLOB File. - 18.
 Enter a path or select the browse button next to the User data file name field to indicate the location of the User Data File option. - 19.
 Enter a path or select the browse button next to the User BLOB file name field to indicate the location of the User BLOB File. - 20.
-Enter the number of pages to allocate from disk for each user data file in the User data file pages size field.

-- 21. Enter the number of frames to allocate from disk for each user BLOB file in the User BLOB file frames size field. - 22.
+Enter the number of pages to allocate from disk for each user data file in the User data file pages size field. - 21.
+Enter the number of frames to allocate from disk for each user BLOB file in the User BLOB file frames size field. - 22.
 Click the OK button.
 The Create Database Directory window reappears. - 23.
 Click the Setup temporary file button to set the temporary file name.
 The Specify Temporary File Name window appears.